-Victimisation occurs where an employee is subjected to a detriment, such as being denied a training opportunity or a promotion because he/she made or supported a complaint or raised a grievance under the Equality Act 2010, or because he/she is suspected of doing so.
-However, an employee is not protected from victimisation if he/she acted maliciously or made or supported an untrue complaint.
+Victimisation occurs where an employee is subjected to a detriment, such as being denied a training opportunity or a promotion because they made or supported a complaint or raised a grievance under the Equality Act 2010, or because they are suspected of doing so.
+However, an employee is not protected from victimisation if they acted maliciously or made or supported an untrue complaint.